IronLady/ZenCart-Ajax-Cart-Handler/README.md

 =========
 NOTICE : This is an experimental code, don't use this code on live site.

-This handler utilizing a great contribution from [Kuroi - Zen Cart Ajax Handler] for the ajax handler and Native Zen Cart Observer Class to listen on some shopping cart event.
+This handler is using a great contribution from [Kuroi - Zen Cart Ajax Handler] for the ajax handler and Native Zen Cart Observer Class to listen on some shopping cart event.

 Installation
 ----